Your resources: compute, storage, networking.

 - virtualized storage: software defined storage (SDS)

-- virtualized network: software defined networking (SDN)
+- virtualized networking: software defined networking (SDN)

-- Type-1: bare metal hypervisor
+- Type-1: native or bare metal hypervisor

 - hypervisor runs directly on the host's hardware.